Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Evaluation

-We provide a visualization of the distribution of susceptibility scores within positive and negative examples produced by our model on the training data.
-As depicted in \figref{fig:pos_neg_distribution}, there is a notable disparity in the distribution between positive and negative examples, verifying our assumption that believing is an essential driver for the sharing behavior.
-The difference in the means of the positive and negative groups is statistically significant, with a p-value of less than 0.001.\looseness=-1
+We provide a visualization showing the distribution of susceptibility scores produced by our model for both the positive and negative examples within the training data.
+As illustrated in \figref{fig:pos_neg_distribution}, there is a significant disparity in the distribution between positive and negative examples.
+The difference in the means of the positive and negative groups is statistically significant, with a p-value of less than 0.001.
+This confirms our assumption that the susceptibility level to misinformation is a fundamental influencing factor for subsequent sharing behavior.